Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$

 \section{Introduction}

-The simple Lie superalgebras $\mathfrak g$ over $\mathbb C$ were classified by Kac in 1977.
+The simple Lie superalgebras $\mathfrak g$ over $\mathbb C$ were classified by Kac in 1977, \cite{K77}.
 These are divided into three groups: {\it basic} Lie superalgebras (which means the classical and exceptional series), the {\it strange} ones (often also called periplectic and queer) and the ones of {\it Cartan type}.
 The basic and strange Lie superalgebras are the ones whose even part $\mathfrak g_0$ is reductive and hence there is some hope to apply some classical methods in these cases.
 However, already the most natural question of computing characters of finite-dimensional irreducible representations of a simple Lie superalgebra turned out to be quite difficult due to the fact that not every finite-dimensional representation is completely reducible.
 Using geometric methods (see \cite{Vsel}, \cite{PS}, \cite{GS}), and methods of categorification (see \cite{B03}, \cite{B04}, \cite{BS}, \cite{CLW}, \cite{ES1}), this problem was solved for all simple Lie superalgebras except the periplectic Lie superalgebra $\mathfrak{p}(n)$ defined in Section~\ref{sec:notation} below.\footnote{Strictly speaking $\mathfrak{p}(n)$ is not simple, but it has the simple ideal of codimension $1$ consisting of matrices with zero supertrace which we could consider instead.}

 In this paper we study the combinatorics and decomposition numbers of the category $\mathcal{F}_n$ of finite-dimensional representations of the algebraic supergroup $P(n)$ with Lie superalgebra $\mathfrak p(n)$.
 By \cite{C} this category is a highest weight category (in the sense of \cite{CPS}) with standard objects given by so-called Kac modules.
-A peculiar fact is that this category (in contrast with the classical category $\mathcal O$ or the category of finite-dimensional modules over basic Lie superalgebras) has no duality functor that preserves simple objects.
+We describe this structure here in more detail stressing thereby the unusual behaviour specific to the periplectic case.